openintegrationhub/snazzycontacts-adapter/README.md

 > Any attempt to reach [Snazzy Contacts](https://snazzycontacts.com) endpoints without registration will not be successful!

 ## Authorization
 Each request to Snazzy Contacts API requires an authorization.
-You have to pass your token as a `Bearer` token in headers.
+To do so, pass either a generated apiKey or your username and password through the config.

 ## Actions and triggers